 A detailed electromagnetic survey was completed over the JV area early in 2008.
 The initial processing of data highlighted several large scale and strike extensive conductors of significant magnitude.
 The data also shows a subtle conductive horizon at the basement-sandstone contact thereby potentially providing a means of mapping the unconformity under deep cover.
 Strike extensive conductors are observed to be steeply dipping beneath, and spatially coincident with surface uranium anomalies.
-Additionally, a coincident conductive-magnetic target located on the Atlantis Project (E52/1880) provides a possible link between the Nobby's and Trend prospects.
+Additionally, a coincident conductive-magnetic target located on the Atlantis Project (E52/1880) provides a possible link between several prospects.